tkoukpari/blog-src/src/2025-08-09-open-source.md

 language feature

 there have been a lot of complaints about AI companies stealing open source IP.
-I think it's kind of neat - it gives my work some amount of representation
+I think it's neat - it gives my work some amount of representation